 From 2008 to 2018, Nathan raised almost $200k through writing grants, company sponsorships, various fundraisers, and private asks.
 This was all done with having a full-time job during his days off and weekends without any compensation.
 Nathan wanted Dream Big Community Center to have a soul, so he built his curriculum and always brought in speakers who had the same passion for building the community.

-From 2015, Nathan began his career teaching at the college level with his alma mater, Clark College.
-His main purpose to teach was to bring better enlightenment of how nonprofits worked, so his community center was flourishing through more community collaboration.
-Nathan designed the only Nonprofit 101 class, but due to low enrollment, he shifted to teaching Business 101 classes.
+In 2015, Nathan began his career teaching at the college level with his alma mater, Clark College.
+His primary purpose in teaching was to bring better enlightenment on how nonprofits worked, so his community center was flourishing through more community collaboration.
+Nathan designed the only Nonprofit 101 class, but he shifted to teaching Business 101 classes due to low enrollment.

 His philosophy on teaching is from out of the experience.